MatthewLP/DiscordTableBot/DiscordTableRoller/README.md

 (although this is not technically required), discord.py, a discord account, and a bot account to attach the bot to.

+The first thing you must do is create a copy of options.py.template and rename it to options.py.
+Then get your bot account's token and paste it into options.py between the quotes to the right of `token`.

 ## Deployment

 Basically the same as getting started sans the Visual Studio.